saltyecoevo/luissantiago-rosario/content/authors/admin/_index.md

   url: "https://www.lsu.edu/science/biosci/"

 # Short bio (displayed in user profile at end of posts)
-bio:Evolutionary ecologist interested in the ecology of sodium and its effect on consumer's performance.
+bio: Evolutionary ecologist interested in the ecology of sodium and its effect on consumer's performance.

 interests:
 - Intersection between ecology and evolution